 5. What to do if you are caught out by a scammer

-6. How to get your money back from a scammer
+6. Getting your money back from a scammer

 What is a scam?

-More than 3 million people a year in the UK are victims of scams, and only 5% are reported, so the actual number could be much higher.
-Recent research from the Financial Ombudsman showed that 80% of phone scam victims were over 55.
+More than 5 million people a year in the UK are victims of scams, according to Age UK ('Only the tip of the iceberg', published 2015).
+It claims that only 5% of scams are reported, so the actual number could be much higher.
+In addition, 80% of phone scam victims are over 55 years of age, according to 2015 research from the Financial Ombudsman, and the average age of a postal scam victim is 74 years, according to National Trading Standards.

 - Live alone